 In November 2008 AFI announced that they had finished writing their next album and would be recording it with producer David Bottrill.
 In January 2009 AFI split with Bottrill in favor of producers Joe McGrath (who had worked with Morrissey, Alkaline Trio, and Blink-182) and Jacknife Lee.
 However, they continued working on the same songs and did not abandon any of the material that had already been recorded.
 The album’s title was announced as Crash Love in February 2009, and in July its release date was set as September 29.

 In 2013, after signing with Republic Records, AFI began teasing their ninth album, Burials, with a series of videos posted to afireinside.net.
 In July, the band posted the lead single from the album, “I Hope You Suffer,” with “17 Crimes” also dropping before the album’s release on October 22, 2013.
-AFI is currently on tour in support of Burials.
+AFI is toured in support of Burials from September 2013 to October 2014.